Old Dutch: Origins and characteristics

 Before the advent of Old Dutch or any of the Germanic languages, Germanic dialects were mutually intelligible.
-The North Sea Germanic dialects were spoken in the whole of the coastal parts of the Netherlands and Belgium.
-Old Frisian was one of these dialects, and elements of it survived through the Frisian language, spoken in the province of Friesland in the North of the Netherlands.
-In the rest of the coastal region, these dialects were mostly displaced following the withdrawal to England of the migrating Angles, Saxons and Jutes, who gave rise to Old English.
+The North Sea Germanic languages were spoken in the whole of the coastal parts of the Netherlands and Belgium.
+Old Frisian was one of these languages, and elements of it survived through the Frisian language, spoken in the province of Friesland in the North of the Netherlands.
+In the rest of the coastal region, these languages were mostly displaced following the withdrawal to England of the migrating Angles, Saxons and Jutes, who gave rise to Old English.

-It was largely replaced by Weser-Rhine Germanic dialects, spoken by the Salian Franks.
+It was largely replaced by Weser–Rhine Germanic dialects, spoken by the Salian Franks.
 It spread from northern Belgium and the southern Netherlands to the coast and evolved into Old Dutch.
 It has, however, a North sea Germanic substrate.
 Linguists typically date this transition to around the 5th century.

 Relation with other West Germanic languages

 Central Franconian and Old High German

 Old Dutch is divided into Old West Low Franconian and Old East Low Franconian (Limburgian); however, these varieties are very closely related, the divergence being that the latter shares more traits with neighboring historical forms of Central Franconian dialects such as Ripuarian and Moselle Franconian.
 While both forms of Low Franconian were instrumental to the framing of Middle Dutch, Old East Low Franconian did not contribute much to Standard Dutch, which is based on the consolidated dialects of Holland and Brabant.

 During the Merovingian period, the Central Franconian dialects were influenced by Old Low Franconian (Old Dutch), resulting in certain linguistic loans which yielded a slight overlap of vocabulary, most of which relates to warfare.
 In addition is the subsumption of the High German consonant shift, a set of phonological changes beginning around the 5th or 6th century that partially influenced Old Dutch, and extensively influenced Central Franconian and other Old High German dialects.